Jobs Career Advice Post Job

 Education and Qualification

 Your education is another important section that should be included in your CV.
-Many job descriptions usually come with educational qualification specification.
+Many job descriptions usually come with educational qualification specifications.

 If you recently graduated from school, you can list a few of your relevant modules, assignments or projects underneath your educational qualification.

-If you have gone a little further along in your career journey and have many certifications, you can add that to your qualification.
+If you have gone a little further along in your career journey and have many certifications, you can add them to your qualifications.

 You can write your educational qualifications this way: